rawphp/RawConsole/README.md

 ## Changelog

+#### 18-09-2014
+- Updated to work with the latest rawphp/rawbase package.

 #### 16-09-2014
 - Added new support properties to base Command class.
 - Added new `init( )` method which adds the help and verbose options to the command options list.